uihilab/HydroLang-ML/README.md

 * [References](#references)

 ## Introduction
-This project aimed to the development and implementation of web components using HydroLang.js.
-It enables the usage of the modules already developed within the framework using only markup language that enables the use of functions.
-It contains a modular component with the following scopes:
+This project aimed to the development and implementation of markup language usage for hydrological sciences using web components.
+It enables the usage of the modules already developed within the HydroLang.js framework using simple and semantic markup language that enables the use of complex functions.
+The developed library  contains modular components that enables the following:
 * **Data**: used for data retrieval, manipulation, download and upload.
 * **Analyze**: contains three different components, each aiming towards a similar purpose:
     - *hydro*: functions for precipitation analysis and rainfall-runoff lumped models.